xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Monitor Scenarios/monitor-scenario-executions.md

 ---

-You can integrate Katalon Recorder with [Katalon TestOps](https://www.katalon.com/testops/)) to upload and view execution history.
+You can integrate Katalon Recorder with [Katalon TestOps](https://www.katalon.com/testops/) to upload and view execution reports.

 There are four steps to upload executions to TestOps.
 1. Login to TestOps.